pedroamador/piscosour/docs/developers/guides/01-contexts.md

 The contexts are described by two fields:

+### `name`

-- `name`: short name of the context, it must be a descriptive and unique.
+A short name of the context, it must be descriptive and unique.

+- It is mandatory
+- String type expected

+### `description`

-- `description`: is a short description about the context.
+It is a short description about the context.

+- It is mandatory
+- String type expected

 ## Implementation